 As global challenges grow and become more complex, the need for efficient and faster scientific progress has never been more critical.
-ScienceOS is an AI-powered platform designed to meet this demand by providing researchers with tools that streamline research workflow, optimize collaboration, and accelerate discovery.
+ScienceOS is an AI research agent designed to meet this demand by providing researchers with tools that streamline research workflows, optimize collaboration, and accelerate discovery.

 By leveraging AI, scienceOS simplifies time-consuming tasks such as conducting literature reviews, managing references, and organizing research data.
 From exporting citations to extracting key insights from hundreds of academic papers, scienceOS allows scientists to focus on what truly matters: advancing knowledge and tackling global challenges with greater speed.

-This beginner’s guide will help you learn more about the three main tools available in scienceOS: the AI science chat, the AI PDF chat, and the AI reference manager.
-The guide will review how each tool enhances your research workflow.
+This beginner’s guide will help you learn more about the three main features available in scienceOS: the AI science chat, the AI PDF chat, and the AI reference manager.
+The guide will review how each of these enhances your research workflow.

 The AI science chat